csstree/stylelint-validator/README.md

 - [ignore](#ignore)
 - [ignoreProperties](#ignoreproperties)
 - [ignoreValue](#ignorevalue)

 #### atrules

-Type: `Object` or `null`
+Type: `Object`, `false` or `null`
 Default: `null`

+Using `false` value for the option disables at-rule validation.

-An option for extending or altering types syntax dictionary.
+Otherwise the option is using for extending or altering at-rules syntax dictionary.
 An atrule definition consists of `prelude` and `descriptors`, both are optional.
 A `prelude` is a single expression that comes after at-rule name.
 A `descriptors` is a dictionary like [`properties`](#properties) option but for a specific at-rule.
 [CSS Value Definition Syntax](https://github.com/csstree/csstree/blob/master/docs/definition-syntax.md) is used to define value's syntax.
 If a definition starts with `|` it is adding to existing definition value if any.
 See [CSS syntax reference](https://csstree.github.io/docs/syntax/) for default definitions.

 The following example defines new atrule `@example` with a prelude and two descriptors (a descriptor is the same as a declaration but with no `!important` allowed):